j-siderius/TinySpark/docs/chapter2/plant_monitoring.md

     }
     $$

 Using the interactive visualisation below, try to tune the weights so that the prediction is correct for the given inputs.
-The weights given above can be used as guidance, however there are many different possible combinations of weights to be found that will lead to the desired output.
+The weights given above can be used as guidance, however there are many different possible combinations of weights to be found that will lead to the desired output. _Note that this tuning is meant more as a exercise to see what effects weights have in a neural network.
+It is expected to be very difficult to find correct weights by hand._

 <script src="https://cdnjs.cloudflare.com/ajax/libs/p5.js/1.6.0/p5.js"></script>
 <script>